hakerdefo/hakerdefo.github.io/_posts/2021-12-04-fstab-partitions-thunar-xfce.md

 ```bash
 /dev/sda1	/mnt/sda1	ext4	defaults,noauto,noatime,comment=x-gvfs-show	0	0
 ```
 Save the file once you are done editing and reboot your computer.
 Rebooting is not strictly necessary as a log-out and log-back-in routine is good enough for most cases.
 Start Thunar and it'll definitely show those partitions entries now.
-If it is not, then I'm afraid you'll have to wield your hammer!
+If it is still not showing those entries, then I'm afraid you'll have to wield your hammer!